isc-projects/kea/doc/sphinx/arm/config.rst

    }

-..
-END OF SECTION - put any in-section additions above the includes
+.. put any "JSON Configuration" additions above the following includes

 .. include:: config-backend.rst

+.. do NOT put anything here unless it is another section after the includes